A Study in Magic

 "That was a devil's snare!"
 Neville squeaked in a high-pitched voice.

-Harry boggled with his mouth hanging open.
+Harry goggled with his mouth hanging open.

 "It was only dumb luck we're alive!" he whispered in awe.
 "Devil's snare likes it damp and dark—if I didn't have my phone, we'd be dead!"

 They quickly ran towards the other end of the chamber and entered a narrow passageway.
 The stone walls there were dripping with water—no doubt so the Devil's snare would thrive in this horrible place—and floor slanted downwards.
 They eventually arrived at brilliantly lit chamber with a ceiling arching high above.
-Hundreds of what looked liked jeweled birds were fluttering and swirling all around the dome.
+Hundreds of what looked liked jewelled birds were fluttering and swirling all around the dome.
 On the opposite side of the chamber was a heavy wooden door.
 A number of brooms were leaning against the walls.

 "Those aren't birds," said Harry suddenly, pointing at the enchanted flying objects.
 "They're keys!
 I bet you're supposed to get the right one to open that door.
 See, the brooms are there so you can catch it.
 Nothing deadly here."